-When you choose 'Create', your new piece of work will include the same tasks, details, description, and documents that are saved in the template.
+When you choose 'Create', your new piece of work will include the same tasks, details, descriptions, and documents that are saved in the template.

 You can also add a work item straight from the template that you've created or updated.

 Just go into the main menu of Karbon, open up settings and choose work templates.
 There you will be able to create a new work item off of the template within the options menu '...' from the work header.
 You will only be able to access work templates if you are an admin user.

 Assigning job roles